Homogeneous conformal averaging operators on semisimple Lie algebras: Singular part of CYBE solution

 Let $\mathfrak g$ be a finite-dimensional Lie algebra.
 Suppose $X$ is a $(\mathfrak g\otimes \mathfrak g)$-valued function of a complex variable $u$ which is meromorphic at $u=0$, i.e., $X(u)$ is presented by a Laurent series in a neighborhood $\mathcal D\subset \mathbb C$ of the origin.
 As usual, if $X=\sum\limits_i x_i'\otimes x_i''\in \mathfrak g\otimes \mathfrak g$ then $X^{12}$ stands for $\sum\limits_i x_i'\otimes x_i''\otimes 1\in U(\mathfrak g)^{\otimes 3}$, and the same convention determines $X^{13}$, $X^{23}$.

 The classical Yang---Baxter equation (CYBE) is the functional equation

-A.~Belavin and V.~Drinfeld in their famous paper \cite{BelDr} classified non-degenerate solutions.
 Solutions of CYBE are of great interest for pure algebra since they are related to quantizations of Lie bialgebras, see, e.g., \cite{MontStolinZelmanov} and references therein.
-Constant solutions of CYBE and its generalizations are in good connection with Rota---Baxter operators and their generalizations \cite{BaiNiGuo2014}.
+Constant solutions of CYBE and its generalizations are related with Rota---Baxter operators and their generalizations \cite{BaiNiGuo2014}.
+A.~Belavin and V.~Drinfeld \cite{BelDr} classified non-degenerate solutions of CYBE.

 If $\mathfrak g$ is a semisimple algebra then its Killing form $\langle \cdot , \cdot \rangle $ is non-degenerate, and one may identify $\mathfrak g\otimes \mathfrak g$ with $\End \mathfrak g$ by the natural rule